-Woodland CA 95695 Phone: 530 908-3836 E-Mail: jsterling@wavecable.com Web: www.sterlingbirds.com

-Kern Water Bank

-Raptor and Upland Bird Survey Report: August 2012 - May 2016

-23 May 2016

-Introduction

-The property managed by the Kern Water Bank Authority supports a wealth of native wildlife, especially an abundance of upland birds and raptors attracted to the recharge ponds and/or the upland habitats.
-In order to document and quantify this natural resource value, John Sterling of Sterling Wildlife Biology conducted bird surveys from late August 2012 to late May 2016.
-These surveys are intended to capture a snapshot of the bird use of the project area during the winter, spring/fall migration and the breeding seasons.
-The resulting data serve to document the regional importance of habitats on the Kern Water Bank for raptors and upland birds during this period.
-Most importantly, the data describe the baseline of existing conditions that may be used to inform range management practices with regard to productive bird habitat.
-This baseline data will be used to measure population trends with range management enhancement and/or unmanaged changes in habitat due to the extension or end of current drought conditions.

-Methods

-Survey Methods

-For the raptor/Loggerhead Shrike and upland bird surveys, John Sterling visited the sites approximately every two weeks for a total of eighty-eight surveys.
-The dates of the surveys were approximately every two weeks starting on 31 August 2012 to 16-17 May 2016, with breaks in June and July.
-Raptor/Loggerhead Shrike surveys were conducted in June and July only in 2015.
+For the raptor/Loggerhead Shrike and upland bird surveys, John Sterling visited the sites approximately every two weeks for a total of one hundred and sixteen surveys.
+The dates of the surveys were approximately every two weeks starting on 31 August 2012 to 29 May 2017, with breaks in June and July.
+Raptor/Loggerhead Shrike surveys were conducted in June and July only in 2015 and 2016.
 Upland bird surveys were not conducted during the summer period as most nesting had been completed by 31 May and there were few birds remaining on the study area until fall migration began in mid August.
 Upland bird surveys were conducted on fixed, one-half mile long transects (Figure 1).
 Mr. Sterling conducted upland bird surveys by walking transects and recording all birds heard or seen within 200 meters of the transect line.
 He tabulated the numbers of each species.
-Each transect was surveyed up to eighty-two times with the exception of new transects that were created in October 2012 and surveyed eighty-one times.
+Each transect was surveyed up to from ninety-nine to one hundred and two times.
 Transects were 0.5 miles long with the exception of Transect G, which was 0.25 miles long due to the small size of that habitat fragment.
-For sixty-three sets of raptor surveys, Mr. Sterling drove most roads to cover the entire project area and kept running tallies of numbers of individuals of all raptor species and Loggerhead Shrike.
+For one hundred and sixteen of raptor surveys, Mr. Sterling drove most roads to cover the entire project area and kept running tallies of numbers of individuals of all raptor species and Loggerhead Shrike.
 All data were compiled onto spreadsheets (See attached Appendix B & C files).

 Descriptions of Upland Bird Survey Transects

 The following are brief descriptions of the bird habitat along each of the survey transects including photographs showing conditions on 7 June 2013.

-Transect A

-The transect borders a large canal that is watered and supports a few water birds.
-As such, it also supports tules and some sunflowers and other ruderal plants along its edge.
-There are several large willow trees (Salix sp.) but the habitat is mostly open, ruderal fields with some tumbleweed cover (Salsola sp.).
-During wet years, the ruderal vegetation is rank and relatively tall (up to 4 ft).